Conference Agenda

 1CY Cergy Paris Universite and THEMA; 2Statistics Norway; 3Statistics Norway and Norwegian Fiscal Studies, the Department of Economics, University of Oslo

-Empirical evidence suggests that social acceptance of redistribution depends on whether income differences result from individual responsibilities, such as preferences, or from circumstances.
+Empirical evidence suggests that social acceptance of redistribution depends on whether income differences result from individual responsibilities or from circumstances.
 Acceptance is limited when differences stem from preferences, but greater when they result from circumstances.
 We propose a method based on compensating variation (CV) that accounts for this distinction in order to assess the distributional effects of a tax reform.
-Based on a structural discrete choice labor supply model, we apply our method to evaluate a Norwegian tax reform (2013–2019).
+It relies on estimation of a structural labor supply model which allows us to neutralize preference heterogeneity.
+We apply our method to evaluate the welfare effects of changes in labor income taxation introduced by the Norwegian tax reform of 2013–2019.
 We find that the estimated measure of CV when preference heterogeneity is neutralized displays distributional effects that are very similar to those observed with the measure of CV with heterogeneous individual preferences, themselves being very similar to those observed with the well-known CE criterion.
-Heterogeneity in preferences seems to matter only - and only slightly so - for couples at the low and high ends of the income distribution.

 Jacquet-How Much Does Responsibility Matter in Fairness Measurement-324.pdf